 Backcourt can also refer to the players.
 In a 5-player team, the term backcourt refers to the shooting guards and point guards.
-The shooting guard-point guard combo is described as the backcourt on the media very often, as specialists debate which is "the best backcourt in the NBA"; as well as in the NBA All-Star Weekend voting, where fans choose the backcourt players.
+The shooting guard/point guard combo is described as the backcourt in the media very often, as specialists debate which is "the best backcourt in the NBA," as well as in the NBA All-Star Weekend voting, where fans choose the backcourt players.

 There are several violations in the game of basketball that are related to the backcourt.
 One example is the backcourt violation, where when crossing the midcourt line into the frontcourt, the attacking team cannot take the ball back into the backcourt unless it was deflected by the opponent.

 Also, when inbounding the ball from the defensive baseline, a team has an allotted span of time to cross the backcourt into the frontcourt.
 Whenever this violation is committed, it results in a turnover.
 The allotted time allowed in the backcourt varies between leagues and countries around the world.